azurramas/MotiCon/README.md

 The app now waits for your calibration of the commands.
 There are 4 calibration buttons neutral position, Music command, Email command and Chrome command.
 First, you need to calibrate your neutral position (as the text above says).
 Then, for each command - you make your desired gesturestance and click calibrate.
 Those will be the motion commands you will use within your app.

-For example - If you want to open Google Chrome when you show your open left hand
+>For example - If you want to open Google Chrome when you show your open left hand
-- Position your open left hand as you wish, and preview the command on the screen.
+>- Position your open left hand as you wish, and preview the command on the screen.
-- Click Calibrate Chrome Command
+>- Click Calibrate Chrome Command
-- Wait for the message Calibration Successful!
+>- Wait for the message Calibration Successful!

 Every time the calibration is completed successfully, the app will message you saying Calibration Successful!